 comparable, the HP's bigger tanks mean less tank-swapping.

 Otherwise, these two mobile printers are very similar --

 size, weight, paper capacity and connectivity.
 Like the HP, the Canon carries a

 1-year warranty.
 However, Canon doesn't publish a monthly duty cycle for the

 Pixma iP110.
-Canon does enjoy a better reputation for reliability than HP in
+Canon does enjoy a better reputation for reliability than HP according

-two separate consumer surveys, and the Pixma iP110 earns mostly high marks from
+to two separate consumer surveys, and the Pixma iP110 earns mostly high marks

 from owners at Amazon, Staples and B&H Photo.